Make the best, crispiest tostones (twice-fried plantains), with our easy-to-follow recipe. Enjoy this amazing treat any time!

 There are many dishes that several Latin American countries share, but few that get our heart pumping like a plateful of crispy, thinly-flattened, salt-sprinkled, freshly-fried Tostones.

-They are so popular amongst Dominicans that tostones are one of the first things the fledging Dominican home cook will learn how to make.
+They are so popular amongst Dominicans that tostones – also called fritos verdes (fried green plantain) – are one of the first things the fledging Dominican home cook will learn how to make.

-While these twice-fried plantains are usually served as a side dish, I have added a quick, flavorful garlic sauce for tostones to the recipe, in case you want to serve them as finger food.
+While Dominican tostones are usually served as a side dish, for this fried plantains recipe I have added a quick, flavorful dipping sauce for tostones to the recipe, in case you want to serve them as finger food.
 It is bowl-licking good.

 There isn't much you need to learn to make these golden, crispy smashed plantain delights, and there isn't any variation of importance amongst cooks and homes.
 But if you have any tricks to make yours even more awesome, we'd love to hear it.